-Maximum number of swimmers on course at a time: 100
+Maximum number of swimmers on course at a time: 130 is the most ever recorded at this event

 If more swimmers show up on the day of the swim(s), how will you adjust the safety plan to accommodate the increased number of entries?
-We will stagger short race and mid distance race
+We plan to have plenty of spotters on hand, this has never been an issue in our past races.

 How will you deploy the safety staff and crafts distributed to supervise this event to ensure swift recognition, rescue, and treatment of any swimmer?
-One kayak at or near each turn buoy; 1 kayak following trailing swimmer for each distance.
+Appropriate to the race course and distance.